kubernetes/website/docs/admin/node.md

-When a node in a given availability zone (note: if your cluster does not span multiple cloud provider availability zones, then there is only one availability zone, namely the whole cluster) becomes unhealthy, node controller checks what percentage of nodes in the zone are unhealthy (NodeReady condition becomes ConditionUnknown or ConditionFalse) at the same time.
+When a node in a given availability zone (note: if your cluster does not span multiple cloud provider availability zones, then there is only one availability zone, namely the whole cluster) becomes unhealthy, node controller checks what percentage of nodes in the zone are unhealthy (NodeReady condition is ConditionUnknown or ConditionFalse) at the same time.
 If the fraction of unhealthy nodes is at least `--unhealthy-zone-threshold` (default 0.55) then the eviction rate is  reduced: if the cluster is small (i.e. has less than or equal to `--large-cluster-size-threshold` nodes - default 50) then evictions are stopped, otherwise